adhirchakravarti/address-book-angular/README.md

-Basic Address Book Front-end to create, edit, sort and filter contacts.....will be improved with more features and a nodeJS/Express/MongoDB backend soon.
+Basic Address Book Front-end in Angular (v5) to create, edit, sort and filter contacts.....will be improved with more features and a nodeJS/Express/MongoDB backend soon.

 # AddressBookAngular